instedd/surveda/docs/instance-setup/README.md

   Create a security group `surveda-xx-host` that allows SSH (TCP port 22), HTTP (TCP port 80), HTTPS (TCP port 443), UDP (port 500), UDP (port 4500), UDP port 5060 (label it `SIP`), UDP ports 10000-20000 (label it `RDP`), All ICMP IPv4 (ICMP ports 0-65535), All ICMP IPv6 (IPV6 ICMP, All ports) - all of them from Any Source (`0.0.0.0/0, ::/0`).
   Use any key pair that is avaialable, or create a new one.
 You'll add your private key in a moment, but for that you'll need this keypair.

+1. **Add an Elastic IP to the server**
+  **TODO** Detail how to assign an Elastic IP to the server.
+We usually have to connect cloud instances with telco's servers, so we need to specify them which IPs to allow on their firewalls - so we want those to be Elastic IPs.

 1. **Connect to the server & copy your SSH keys**
   Go to Instances list, select your new instance, copy its IP address. `chmod 600 ~/Downloads/your-keypair.pem` and then `ssh ubuntu@${INSTANCE_IP} -i ~/Downloads/your-keypair.pem` to connect.
   Copy your computer's `~/.ssh/id_ed25519.pub`'s content (if you only have a `~/.ssh/id_rsa.pub`, you should DEFINITELY create an ED25519 one) into the server's `~/.ssh/authorized_keys`.
 Logout, `ssh` once again without using the `.pem` key, and remove the initial public key that was in the server's `~/.ssh/authorized_keys`.